-The state received the "Volunteer" moniker in the nineteenth century for Tennesseans’ willingness to serve their country.
-During the Mexican War, Governor Aaron Brown issued a call requesting 2,800 volunteers for military service; he got 30,000 respondents.
-The Atlanta Constitution was the first to call UT athletes "Volunteers," after a Tennessee–Georgia Tech football game.
-The name stuck.
+The state received the "Volunteer" moniker in the nineteenth century thanks to Tennesseans’ willingness to serve their country in the military.
+References to the Tennessee Volunteers began during the War of 1812 when Tennesseans volunteered en masse in response to President James Madison's call for service.
+Then during the Mexican War, when the secretary of state asked for 2,800 Tennessee volunteers he got 30,000 respondents, clinching the state's nickname as the Volunteer State.
+The Atlanta Constitution was the first to call UT athletes "Volunteers," after a Tennessee–Georgia Tech football game in 1902.

-The Volunteer Statue—more commonly known as the Torchbearer—is made of Knox dolomite and originated from a student contest held by the classes of 1928 through 1932.
+The Volunteer Statue—more commonly known as the Torchbearer—originated from a student contest held by the classes of 1928 through 1932.
 It was adopted as the official symbol of the university in 1932, but the Great Depression and World War II delayed the statue being cast and displayed until 1968.
 It bears the words of inspiration: “One that beareth a torch standeth in shadow to give light to others.”

 Walk through campus and you'll see a giant, ninety-eight-ton, Knox dolomite rock serving as a communication hub and palette of expression for the UT community.
 Unearthed in the 1960s, the Rock is a geological message board of every color.
 It changes often with hellos and goodbyes, birthday wishes, sports championships, marriage proposals, and political endorsements.
 Pretty much anything goes.
 It is so iconic, even the independent campus radio station, WUTK-FM, shares its namesake.
 It's called 90.3 The Rock, and it plays—what else?—rock music.